drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 which determines cluster membership.
 A positive $$\alpha_{i,j}$$ means the player is more likely to be LD.

 The log odds require estimating the rate parameters, which in itself calls for existing labels.
 A typical solution tumbles between the two calculations, with each update hopefully bringing us closer to convergence.
 At the moment, we've only utilized event data.
-A statisfying solution will pair both event and shift sources, addressed in step 2.
+A satisfying solution will pair both event and shift sources, addressed in step 2.